nestybox/sysbox/docs/user-guide/dind.md

 2) Do not mount the host's `/var/lib/docker` to a system container's `/var/lib/docker`.
 Doing so breaks container isolation since the system container can now inspect all sibling containers on the host.
-Furthermore, as mentioned in bullet (1) above, you cannot share `/var/lib/docker` accross multiple container instances, so you can't share the host's Docker cache with a Docker instance running inside a sysbox container.
+Furthermore, as mentioned in bullet (1) above, you cannot share `/var/lib/docker` across multiple container instances, so you can't share the host's Docker cache with a Docker instance running inside a sysbox container.